 Autumn/Fall in Japan

 Autumn is one of the most beautiful times of year to visit Japan.
-The leaves begin to turn a brilliant red and orange, and the weather is calm and cool.
+The leaves turn brilliant red and orange, and the weather is calm and cool.

-In the months leading up to November, cities like Kyoto have a night tour called “Yozakura” where all of the lanterns in Gion light up and remain lit until midnight.
+In the months leading up to November, cities like Kyoto have a night tour called “Yozakura,” where all the lanterns in Gion light up and remain lit until midnight.
 This is an experience you will not want to miss.

 Top Japan Travel Tips & Hacks

 These simple hacks can make your life easier when you visit Japan.
 Plus, they can help you save a lot of money.

 Green taxis are the most affordable taxis in Japan, and they’re easy to flag down on the street or at a taxi stand.
 The only problem is that there aren’t enough of them.
 If you want to ensure you don’t miss out on this great opportunity, you should always choose a green taxi instead of a regular one.

 2. Buy docomo wi-fi before getting on the Shinkansen